thaiphoon/thaiphoon/README.md

 Hi there 👋,

-I am Niklas Holmström - an Agile Coach, Scrum Master and Product Owner in training to be a Java Developer.
+I am Niklas Holmström - an Agile Coach, Scrum Master and Product Owner with a background as a system developer and currently in training to also be a Java Developer.

 Brief info about me...